ourStoryNetwork/lp09-onboarding-platform/README.md

-# 0.9 OnboardingPi: Empowering Platform Ecosystem Growth and Collaboration
+# 0.9 OnboardingPi: Turn Your Idea Into a Platform Ecosystem for Growth and Collaboration

 ## Transform any project idea into a platform ecosystem and develop an Onboarding Program to attract your first open source contributors and investors